AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 ## Step 2: Create schemas

-In this step, you define the required structure of the data by creating the six required [[!UICONTROL schemas]](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html):
+In this step, you define the structure of the sample data by creating six [[!UICONTROL schemas]](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html):

 * [[!DNL Luma Loyalty]](#create-luma-loyalty-schema)